remindmodel/pre-processing/README.md

 # How to run on the cluster

-- `Rscript submit_preprocessing.R` runs with config/default.cfg.
 - before starting inputdata generation, you might want to update your libraries by running `make update-renv` (only pik-piam packages) or `update-renv-all` (all CRAN packages)
+- take a look at the settings being used in `config/default.cfg`
+- to start inputdata generation, run `Rscript submit_preprocessing.R`

 ## Settings